I've been working professionally with dogs for over a decade. I'm a former veterinarian assistant and currently a certified dog trainer.

 I see too many videos of dogs being picked up the wrong way, roughly or with no conditioning involved and their body language denotes tension when you really want happy anticipation.

 As the saying goes, "An ounce of prevention is worth a pound of cure."
-So learn how to pick up your puppy correctly and create positive associations in the process.
+Learn how to pick up your puppy correctly and create positive associations in the process.

 Step 1: Learn How to Pick up Your Small Dog or Puppy Correctly